Intelligent-Silicon/AutoUnattend/Microsoft-Windows-PnpCustomizationsWinPE.md

 <Path>I:\Drivers</Path>
 ```

-Its worth pointing out that a UNC path whilst not being a web address like the type used in web browsers, it can still refer to a server that is online in another location.
-This situation requires the network the machine connects to, being setup in such a way as to access servers, typically through switch based vpn's and/or private networks going to different locations around the world.
+Its worth pointing out that a UNC path whilst not being a web address like the type used in web browsers, can still refer to a server that is online in another location around the world.
+This situation requires the network the computer connects to, being setup in such a way as to access the UNC network share, either directly over the internet, using a VPN running over the internet or a private WAN.

 # ```<Credentials>```

-For network shares or servers and used in conjunction with network shares and sites.
+For network shares or servers that are password protected.

 ```
 <Credentials>